DouweHorsthuis/sas/notes.md

 ## Global statements

-These statements are things like "Title, Options, Libname etc. They exist outside of the steps, and do not need a run statement after them.
+These statements are things like “Title, Options, Libname etc. They exist outside of the steps, and do not need a run statement after them.

 # Simple Syntax error solving steps